MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sharing-files-in-teams.md

 - [External sharing overview](https://docs.microsoft.com/sharepoint/external-sharing-overview) - describes what happens when users share, depending on what they're sharing and with whom.

-- [Turn external sharing on or off](https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off) - describes how global and SharePoint admins can change their organization-level sharing settings for SharePoint and OneDrive.
+- [Manage sharing settings](https://docs.microsoft.com/sharepoint/turn-external-sharing-on-or-off) - describes how global and SharePoint admins can change their organization-level sharing settings for SharePoint and OneDrive.

-- [Change external sharing for a site](https://docs.microsoft.com/sharepoint/change-external-sharing-site) – describes how global and SharePoint admins can turn external sharing on or off for a site.
+- [Turn external sharing on or off for a site](https://docs.microsoft.com/sharepoint/change-external-sharing-site) – describes how global and SharePoint admins can turn external sharing on or off for a site.

-- [Change the default link type when users get links for sharing](https://docs.microsoft.com/sharepoint/change-default-sharing-link) - describes how to set the default link type so that it's more restrictive.
+- [Change the default link type for a site](https://docs.microsoft.com/sharepoint/change-default-sharing-link) - describes how to set the default link type so that it's more restrictive.

 ## More information